 What’s with the Copper Mug?

-The plan seems to have worked!
 Thin copper also cools very quickly and is able to retain that cold temperature for longer than a classic glass cup.
 Using this traditional barware keeps your cocktail cold—and cool-looking.
 Grab a set and these other barware classics for a well-stocked bar at home.

 Twists on the Classic Mule

 There are so many ways to spice up this simple drink—and bartenders love to riff on the basic mule recipe.
+Here are a few easy ways to switch up the recipe:

 Once you’re a master of the Moscow Mule, try your bartending skills on these festive cocktails.